EOSIO/vt-blockchain-bootcamp-starter/docs/instructions.md

 eosio-cpp -I include -o eosio.token.wasm src/eosio.token.cpp --abigen
 ```

-_If you're curious about the parameters used for `eosio.cdt` you can use `eosio-cpp -help` or view it's [reference documentation](https://eosio.github.io/eosio.cdt/1.5.0/tools/eosio-cpp.html)
+_If you're curious about the parameters used for `eosio.cdt` you can use `eosio-cpp -help` or view the `eosio-cpp` [reference documentation](https://eosio.github.io/eosio.cdt/1.5.0/tools/eosio-cpp.html)_

 Then we need to deploy the `eosio.token` smart contract: